Jordan Oesterle: Detroit Red Wings

 On July 28, 2021, Oesterle signed a two-year $2.7 million contract with the Detroit Red Wings.

+Calgary Flames

+On July 2, 2023, Oesterle signed as a free agent to a one-year, $925,000 contract with the Calgary Flames.
+While in Calgary, Oesterle has been assigned and recalled to and from the Calgary Wranglers of the American Hockey League.

+Boston Bruins

+After a lone season with the Flames, Oesterle continued his journeyman career in signing a two-year, two-way contract with the Boston Bruins on July 1, 2024.

+Nashville Predators

+On March 5, 2025, Oesterle was waived by the Bruins, and was subsequently claimed by the Nashville Predators the following day.

 International play

 Following his breakout season with the Blackhawks in 2017-18, Oesterle was added to the United States roster to make his international debut at the 2018 IIHF World Championship in Denmark.
 Oesterle was the United States extra defenseman at the tournament and only appeared in one game, garnering one assist, in helping claim the bronze medal.